vpjaseem/collaboration/Webinars/Gen AI with Genesys AI/Build Genesys Chatbot from scratch.md

 - [AJ Bot 1 Experience](https://ajcollab.com/bot1.html)
 1. Bot designed to Open New Case
 2. Check the case status in ticketing tool (Testing requires a registered number in the ticketing system, as an example you can give +918590101859)
-3. Reseting the debit card pin and Chat with live agent
+3. Resetting the debit card pin and Chat with live agent
 4. Chat with an live agent

 #### AJ Bot 2 (With Advanced Authentications)